 Outside of work, Melissa enjoys hiking, running, travelling and spending time with her husband and two young children.

-James is a fully qualified Physiotherapist, graduating with a Masters of Physiotherapy from the University of Sydney in 2017.
-He is also a fully accredited Exercise Physiologist after completing a Masters of Exercise Physiology in 2015 so his knowledge for exercise prescription during all stages of rehabilitation is well established.
+James graduated with a Masters of Physiotherapy from the University of Sydney.
+He is also an accredited Exercise Physiologist after completing a Masters of Exercise Physiology.

 Juy uses a multidisciplinary and approach to rehabilitate and coach his patients.
 He combines his skills in Physiotherapy, education, Strength and Conditioning, biomechanics, motor control and sports coaching to empower his patients to make long-term changes and maximise their quality of life.